tvondra/count_distinct/README.md

 A related issue is that this aggregate is unable to handle "too much memory" situations efficiently (e.g. by spilling to disk).
-First, it would contradict the goal to make it much faster, second, there extension has no idea of how much memory is used - the extension deals with per-group hash tables, the global view is available only to HashAggregate.
+First, it would contradict the goal to make it much faster, second, the extension has no idea of how much memory is used for the whole hash table - the extension deals with per-group hash tables, the global view is available only to HashAggregate.

 So in short - if you're dealing with a lot of distinct values, you need a lot of RAM in the machine.